-for instrumental ensembles of various sizes including marching, concert, and school bands, and chamber groups.
+- 209, 210 Arranging, Vocal and Instrumental First semester: arranging for vocal ensembles of various sizes and functions including mixed groups, men's and women's glee clubs, and chamber groups.
+Second semester: arranging for instrumental ensembles of various sizes including marching, concert, and school bands, and chamber groups.
 Prerequisite: 203.
 Three hours.
 Messrs.
 Lidral and Schultz.
-Alternate years, 1968-69.

-215, 216 Composition Creative work in free composition with instruction according to the needs and capabilities of the individual student.
-Prerequisite: 205 and 208.
+Alternate years, 1970-71. - 215, 216 Composition Creative work in free composition with instruction according to the needs and capabilities of the individual student.
+Prerequisite: 205 and 208 or consent of instructor.
 Three hours.
 Mr. Read.